Unleash/unleash-proxy-client-swift/README.md

 ## Events

-The proxy client emits two different events you can subscribe to:
+The proxy client emits events that you can subscribe to.
+The following events are available:

 - "ready"
 - "update"
+- "sent" (metrics sent)
+- "error" (metrics sending error)

 Usage them in the following manner:
 ```swift